 I have to admit Emily had me fooled during Brad’s season.
 I had her pegged as an enneagram personality type three simply because or her ability to put her look together.
 No one throws an outfit together better than a three.
 But, I also knew her quiet demeanor and rather mild-mannered personality were not typical traits of a three.

 Three’s are not quiet.
 They crave attention.
-Some Bachelor Nation examples of threes include: Courtney Robertson, who is an unhealthy three (click here to see our enneagram personality breakdown of Courtney); Chris Harrison, who is a healthy three (click here to see our enneagram personality breakdown of Chris); and Trista (Rehn) Sutter, who, like Chris Harrison, is also a healthy three (aka the best personality type for “leads” of the Bachelor/ette franchise to have, in our opinions).
+Some Bachelor Nation examples of threes include: Courtney Robertson, who is an unhealthy three; Chris Harrison, who is a healthy three; and Trista (Rehn) Sutter, who, like Chris Harrison, is also a healthy three (aka the best personality type for “leads” of the Bachelor/ette franchise to have, in our opinions).

 Sigmund Freud referred to the three’s larger than life personality as “admire my genitals.”
 Remember how much genital admiration there was with Courtney Robertson?
 Whereas healthy threes can handle any situation with amazing charisma (see Trista Sutter and Chris Harrison).